Rail companies keep overview of non-powered fleet by tracking rail cars, vehicles and trailers

 The little effort of mounting a tracking device is what it takes to join the IoT revolution.

-To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use.
+To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use on a rail car from our customer, Bane NOR.

-On a standard configuration based on the intelligent motion sensor, the tracker, which is mounted on a rail car, has successfully reported back more than 5850 times to our servers in a 15-month period.
+On a standard configuration based on the intelligent motion sensor, the tracker has successfully reported back more than 6050 times to our servers in a 17-month period.

 We also have data on position, shocks and impacts, temperature and light – all of which are parameters that can be analyzed for the optimization of the use of the cart.